-As a designer, I’m constantly having customers tell me that they want a card that “pops.”
+As a designer, I’m continually having customers tell me that they want a card that “pops.”
 Some people may think that means they want a card that is a bright neon color and that jumps out at you.
 But I have come to understand that people, in general, want a card that stands out from the crowd.
 And how you achieve that, is not always the way one might think.

-If you want your business card to really “pop”, there are a few do’s and don’ts to keep in mind.
+If you want your custom business card to really “pop”, there are a few do’s and don’ts to keep in mind.

-1. First and Most Important, Keep it Simple
+First and Most Important, Keep it Simple

 The more information you have on a card, the harder it is to

-2. Limit Your Phone Numbers
+Limit Your Phone Numbers

 Phone numbers, for example, are one way to simplify your card.
 How do you want your customer to call you?
 The main office?
 Your receptionist?
 Your cell phone?
 Why not direct all of your calls to one place?
 It’s a lot easier to determine where to call when you only give them one option.
 And how often do you use your fax machine?
 If very few of your customers actually fax you something, maybe consider leaving that off too.
 If they need it, they’ll ask for it.